Wiise Privacy Policy

 4.1 Automatic collection of personal information

-Cookies, web beacons and other technologies are used by Wiise and its service providers on some Wiise websites and through email to automatically collect certain types of information.
+Cookies, web beacons, device type identifiers, and other technologies are used by Wiise and its service providers on some Wiise websites and through email to automatically collect certain types of information.
 The collection of this information allows us to customise your online experience (including tailored Wiise marketing), improve the performance, usability and effectiveness of Wiise’s online presence and to measure the effectiveness of our marketing activities.

 If you register or log into a Wiise web site and provide information about your preferences, we will use your information to personalise your user experience.